sethen/dotfiles/README.md

 # Quickstart

 To run these dotfiles quickly just execute the `run.sh` file.
-Neovim files exist but are no longer used.
 This repository uses Emacs.

 # Environments